davidryan59/is-bounded-number/README.md

 ibn(input, bound) // Returns boolean
 ```

 Use `npm i is-bounded-number` to install.
-For full examples see GitHub `examples.js` file.
+For full examples see GitHub `examples` directory.